meitinger/NativeNET/README.md

 Integrating into `msbuild` (project files)
 ------------------------------------------
 Usually you want your build process to be smarter than just calling a simple after-built command.
-In addition you may have multiple projects in solution file that need to be made available to unmanaged code.
+In addition you may have multiple projects in a solution file that need to be made available to unmanaged code.
 To facilitate this, add the following either to a certain project file or to a common target file: